 computer screen with lines of code

-Top Data Science Scholarships in 2023
+Top Data Science Scholarships for Students

 Across the blogosphere and in educators’ marketing copy, you’ll see some truly astonishing estimates of the job outlook for data scientists.
 These aren’t just hot air: according to the US Bureau of Labor Statistics, data scientists already earn average annual salaries of around $100,000 in the US, well above the typical American’s wages of just $44,000.
-What’s more, these kinds of high-paying positions are only multiplying: the BLS estimates 36% job growth in the field over the next decade, over 7x labor growth in the US as a whole.
+What’s more, these high-paying positions are only multiplying: the BLS estimates 36% job growth in the field over the next decade, over 7x labor growth in the US as a whole.

 While the data science job market offers an increasing number of opportunities to earn a lucrative salary, for many, financing the education needed to break into the field still presents an almost insurmountable hurdle, more difficult even than coding a deep learning model to extract insights from big data sets.
 After all, often omitted from marketers’ sunny characterizations of the job outlook for data scientists are the eye-popping start-up costs: the average data science bootcamp in the US cost $11,727 in 2020, while the average bachelor’s and master’s degree will run students $218,004 and $61,200, respectively.
-Factor in student loans and frequently exorbitant interest rates, and the true cost is often far higher.
+Factor in student loans and frequently exorbitant interest rates; the actual cost is often far higher.

 The cost of data science education has two undesirable upshots.
-First, these high costs, even after financial aid, can hinder access for individuals who are already traditionally underrepresented in STEM fields, especially women, minorities, veterans, and first-generation college students, which robs the field of data science of crucial brainpower.
+First, these high costs, even after financial aid, can hinder access for individuals already traditionally underrepresented in STEM fields, especially women, minorities, veterans, and first-generation college students, which robs the field of data science of crucial brainpower.
 Second, a data scientist seeking to quickly realize a return on their investment and pay off loans tends to gravitate to high-paying industries like big tech, leaving talent gaps for lower-paying, but no less essential areas of the public and social sectors that can leverage big data to drive growth.

-To combat these, nonprofits, corporations, and governments alike are increasingly offering a wide variety of scholarships and fellowships to defray the cost of education for those interested in data science and other STEM fields.
+To combat these, nonprofits, corporations, and governments are increasingly offering various scholarships and fellowships to defray the cost of education for those interested in data science and other STEM fields.
 It’s free money, and you’d be foolish not to try to tap in.
-Below, you’ll find a curated, up-to-date list of great opportunities that can make your data science journey easier — financially at least — plus information on how you can apply to each.

 Diversity, Equity, Inclusion & Accessibility